awsdocs/amazon-route53-docs/doc_source/fi.md

 The registrar for this TLD is our registrar associate, Gandi\.

 **Deletion of domain registration**
-The registry for \.fi domains doesn't allow you to delete domain registrations\.
-Instead, you must disable automatic renewal and wait for the domain to expire\.
-For more information, see [Deleting a domain name registration](domain-delete.md)\.
+For information about deleting domains, see [Deleting a domain name registration](domain-delete.md)\.